matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 - It parses the array of immutables returned by the constructor (we’ll talk about immutables in more details later).
 - Calls `ImmutableSimulator` to set the immutables that are to be used for the deployed contract.

 Note how it is different from the EVM approach: on EVM when the contract is deployed, it executes the initCode and returns the deployedCode.
-On zkSync, contracts only have the deployed code and can set immutables as storage variables returned by the constructor.
+On ZKsync, contracts only have the deployed code and can set immutables as storage variables returned by the constructor.

 #### **Constructor**

 On Ethereum, the constructor is only part of the initCode that gets executed during the deployment of the contract and returns the deployment code of the contract.
-On zkSync, there is no separation between deployed code and constructor code.
+On ZKsync, there is no separation between deployed code and constructor code.
 The constructor is always a part of the deployment code of the contract.
 In order to protect it from being called, the compiler-generated contracts invoke constructor only if the `isConstructor` flag provided (it is only available for the system contracts).
 You can read more about flags [here](#flags-for-calls).

 After execution, the constructor must return an array of: